 Use the same setup for the right-arm-only swings.
 With your right-arm swings, focus on lengthening your right arm through impact and, as it swings past impact, try to shake hands with the target–that is, keep moving your right hand down the target line.
 At the finish, check that the butt of the club points at the target.

-Hands On All good golf swings feature a full release of the hands.
+All good golf swings feature a full release of the hands.

 Grab a videocassette with your left hand, palm down, and make mock hip-high to hip-high swings.
 Focus on how your left hand rotates from palm down in the downswing to palm up in the forwardswing.
 Turning your left palm to the sky past impact will help you rotate your forearms properly and improve your extension.